 Both IPv4 and IPv6 multicast addresses are similar in function.
-A multicast address is used to send a single packet to one or more destinations.
-Prefix FF00::/8 is reserved for multicast IPv6 addresses.
+The use of the multicast address is to send a single packet to one or more destinations.
+The multicast IPv6 address Prefix is FF00::/8.
 Multicast addresses can only be destination addresses.
 There are two types of IPv6 multicast addresses:

 - Assigned multicast